Banjo Licks for a D minor Chord

 Melodic style banjo is known for its unique use of open strings mixed in with fretted notes.
 A style made popular by Bill Keith and others.
 Today it’s used by famous players Bela Fleck and Noam Pikelny.
 I HIGHLY recommend this book below if you wish to understand Melodic Style banjo more:

-Now, onto the D Minor Melodic Lick Video.
+Now, onto the FREE D Minor Melodic Lick Video.

 Please consider becoming a patreon at: